Now taking consultations for surgery in 2026

 Understanding Gynaecomastia (Male Breast Operation)

-For others, the condition develops later in life and is associated with age-related hormonal fluctuations, weight gain or significant weight loss.
+For some men, gynaecomastia begins during adolescence, often associated with hormonal changes.
+In others, the condition develops later in life and may be linked to age-related hormonal fluctuations, weight gain, or significant weight loss.

-He also works with:
+He also treats:

 Request a consultation